[UPDATED: 3:49pm PST]

 - The latest updates on Gamasutra sister alt.gaming weblog GameSetWatch

-include a comprehensive look
+include a look at

-include a new feature
+include a postmortem

 - Also updated today: the latest Gamasutra job postings